ChengTang/Krylov_NeuralNet/README.md

-# Krylov_NeuralNet
+# Krylov subspace method for nonconvex optimization.
 Training neural network using Krylov subspace method on a regression problem.
+See train.py for detail.

 Unlike first-order optimizers, to adapt the optimizer for other problems, one needs to change the inference function and network structure due to the fact that evaluating the Hessian-vector product requires that one store all the trainable parameters in one giant vector (then slice and distribute them to appropriate